soikwak22/Identification-on-Individual-giraffe/dataset/README.md

-## Since this project is ongoing, I could not upload the dataset.
+## Since this research is ongoing, I could not upload the dataset.